 Undimmed presentation detents in SwiftUI

-SwiftUI 4 adds a bunch of amazing features, such as custom sized sheets.
-However, the current sheets will always dim the underlying view when they are presented, even when they use a smaller size.
-Let’s look at how to fix this.
+SwiftUI 4 adds a bunch of great features, such as custom sized sheets.
+However, sheets will always dim the underlying view, even in smaller sizes.
+Let’s fix that.

 Background

-Even though this API is nice and easy to use, it doesn’t let you do all you can in UIKit.
-For instance, you can’t keep the underlying view undimmed when a sheet is presented.
-This means that you can’t build apps like Apple Maps, where a small sheet is always presented over an always interactable map.
+Even though this is great, the sheet always dims the underlying view.
+This means that we can’t build an apps like Apple Maps, where a sheet is presented over an interactable map:

 Undimming the underlying view in UIKit